Time Tracking Software for Employees: What to Look For in 2026

 Challenge 1 — Employee resistance: The most common implementation obstacle.
 Involve employees in tool selection, communicate specific business purposes, and demonstrate how time tracking benefits them personally — accurate billing, fair workload distribution, evidence for capacity negotiations.

-Challenge 2 — The over-granularity trap: Requiring too many project subcategories or too-fine time increments causes rapid abandonment.
-Start with fewer than 10 categories and add granularity only where data analysis reveals a genuine need.
+Challenge 2 — The over-granularity trap: Requiring too many project management subcategories or too-fine time increments causes rapid abandonment.
+Start with fewer than 10 categories and add granularity only where data analysis with track time reveals a genuine need.

 Challenge 3 — The retroactive tracking death spiral: Allowing employees to fill in timesheets weekly or at month-end produces inaccurate data and a dreaded admin chore.
-Daily entries take 3–5 minutes; weekly reconstruction takes 30+ minutes and is far less accurate.
+Daily entries with free time tracking take 3–5 minutes; weekly reconstruction takes 30+ minutes and is far less accurate.

 Challenge 4 — Integration failures: Time tracking data that doesn't flow cleanly into payroll or invoicing creates double data entry.
 Pilot integrations with test data before full deployment, and document the specific field mappings between systems.